Adult Protective Services

-- A condition that is the result of an eligible adult’s inability, due to physical or mental impairments, or both, or a diminished capacity, to perform essential self-care tasks that substantially threaten his or her own health, including: providing essential food, clothing, shelter, and health care; or obtaining goods and services necessary to maintain physical health, mental health, emotional well being and general safety.
+- A condition that is the result of an eligible adult’s inability, due to physical or mental impairments, or both, or a diminished capacity, to perform essential self-care tasks that substantially threaten his or her own health, including: providing essential food, clothing, shelter, and health care; or obtaining goods and services necessary to maintain physical health, mental health, emotional well-being and general safety.

-To report suspected abuse, neglect or financial exploitation of an eligible adult, call the statewide 24-hr Abuse Hotline at (866) 800-1409 or (888) 206-1327.
+To report suspected abuse, neglect or financial exploitation of an eligible adult, call the statewide 24-hour Abuse Hotline at (866) 800-1409 or (888) 206-1327.
 Callers should be prepared to report the alleged victim’s name and address, what is occurring that makes the caller suspect abuse, where and when the incident occurred and who the suspected abuser might be.
 While reporting is voluntary for most individuals, certain professionals are mandated to report their concerns regarding abuse, neglect and financial exploitation of eligible adults.

 The Adult Protective Services Act (Chapter 320 ILCS 20/1 et seq.) provides that people, who in good faith report suspected abuse or cooperate with an investigation, shall be immune from criminal or civil liability or professional disciplinary action.
 It further provides that the identity of the reporter shall not be disclosed except with the written permission of the reporter or by order of the court.
 Anonymous reports are accepted.

-Who Are Mandated Reporters Abuse?
+Who Are Mandated Reporters of Abuse?